 “The HECO Companies need to employ sound business practices focused on customer value,” said PUC commissioner Michael Champley.
+By installing this australian call centre software in every customer care center, then it would be easy to keep tabs on the customers’ issues individually and could process and act efficiently to solve their crises within a short time.
 “Hawaii should have financially healthy electric utilities; however, attractive financial returns are not a utility entitlement.
 Instead, excellent utility performance with affordable rates and superior customer service should drive utility financial performance.”

 “We understand the hardship on our customers from high energy prices,” said Sharon Suzuki, MECO president.
 “That is why we are working hard to replace high priced oil through use of clean energy.”

 The PUC also approved an annual adjustment for Hawaiian Electric utilities called decoupling that will increase typical residential monthly bills.
 Decoupling, first approved in Hawaii three years ago, is a regulatory model adopted by many states to support efforts toward higher integration of renewable energy and increased energy efficiency.

 “Decoupling breaks the traditional link between utility revenues and sales of electricity,” explained a HECO press release.
 “It encourages the utilities to help customers lower their electricity use and their bills, and has helped facilitate the growth of clean energy throughout the state.”